 How to Seal a Paver Patio with a Wet Look, Low Gloss, or High Gloss Sealer

 If you want a wet look, low gloss, or high gloss finish then you want an acrylic sealer.
-Acrylic sealers are designed to enhance concrete with a wet look, low gloss, or high gloss finish, and provide complete protection against deterioration caused by water absorption and surface abrasion.
+Acrylic sealers are designed to enhance pavers with a wet look, low gloss, or high gloss finish, and provide complete protection against deterioration caused by water absorption and surface abrasion.
 Acrylic sealers are available in water based and solvent based formulas.
 The water based acrylic sealers will provide a gloss without darkening the surface of the pavers, while solvent based acrylics will darken the surface of the pavers to bring out any dull and faded coloring, and enhance with a gloss.

 Applying an acrylic sealer to patio pavers is very easy: